Nissan Cube

-The Nissan Cube is a mini MPV produced by carmaker Nissan between 1998 to 2019.
+The Nissan Cube is a mini MPV produced by carmaker Nissan between 1998 and 2019.
 Initially sold only in Japan, the Cube was sold in North American markets from 2009 to 2014, and in European markets from 2009 to 2011.
 In Japan, it was exclusive to Nissan Red Stage dealerships.
 It is a slightly larger load-carrying alternative to the Nissan Micra hatchback.
 While production for the North American market ended in 2014, the Japanese-market Cube lasted until December 2019.

 First generation (Z10; 1998)

 The first-generation Cube was introduced in 1998.
 It shared the same platform as the Nissan Micra (known as the March in Japan and Southeast Asia), as well as the same 1.3 L inline-four engine.
 A continuously variable transmission and four-wheel drive were optional.
-The Cube covered the gap in the Nissan lineup between the March and the Sunny.
+The Cube helped narrow the gap in the Nissan lineup between the March and the Sunny.